Davis Opportunity Fund

 The information provided in this material should not be considered a recommendation to buy, sell or hold any particular security.
 As of 12/31/22, the top ten holdings of Davis Opportunity Fund were: Cigna, 7.93%; Wells Fargo, 6.50%; Viatris, 5.87%; Quest Diagnostics, 5.84%; Owens Corning, 5.20%; UnitedHealth Group, 4.69%; Teck Resources, 4.56%; U.S. Bancorp, 4.52%; Capital One Financial, 4.36%; and Markel, 3.59%.

 Davis Funds has adopted a Portfolio Holdings Disclosure policy that governs the release of non-public portfolio holding information.
 This policy is described in the prospectus.
 Holding percentages are subject to change.
 Click here or call 800-279-0279 for the most current public portfolio holdings information.

 A special purpose acquisition company (SPAC) is a company without commercial operations and is formed strictly to raise capital through and initial public offering (IPO) for the purpose of acquiring or merging with an existing company.

 We gather our index data from a combination of reputable sources, including, but not limited to, Lipper, Wilshire, and index websites.

 The S&P 1500 Index includes all stocks in the S&P 500, S&P MidCap 400, and S&P SmallCap 600.
 This index covers approximately 90% of U.S. market capitalization.
+The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
+The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.